w3c/wai-bcase/_business-case/index.md

 * enjoy greater customer loyalty,
 * realize a positive impact on firm internationalization

 Diversity means including the perspective and experience of people with disabilities.
 Accessible web sites are a necessary component of successful diversity initiatives.
-Background and additional [research and examples of how accessibility helps meet diversity and inlcusion goals] (link to that page) .
+Background and additional research and examples of how accessibility helps meet diversity and inlcusion goals are found in the related article, linked below.

-As we strive to meet diversity and inclusion goals, companies find that accessibility is good business.
+As we strive [to meet diversity and inclusion goals, companies find that accessibility is good business].

 ### Drive Innovation
 Industry leaders understand that baked-in accessibility is an innovation driver – enabling elegant solutions to unanticipated problems.
 Employees with disabilities drive innovation.
 Disability creates a constraint, and embracing constraints spurs inventive solutions.
 History is filled with numerous examples of people with disabilities leading advances in science, technology and other fields.
 Among the reasons to support integrating accessibility into design thinking are these: